Anushka-bit6005/personal-dashboard/README.md

 # Personal Dashboard

-A minimal personal dashboard created as part of an internship task.
+A minimal personal dashboard created as the first project.
 Built with HTML, CSS, and JavaScript.

 ## Features
 - Basic layout with quick links